 Visit online course listings to view semester offerings for L52 ARC.

-L52 ARC 130 Freshman Seminar: The Ritual Landscape of Cahokia: Perspectives on the Politics of Religion and Chiefly Power
+L52 ARC 130 First-Year Sem: The Ritual Landscape of Cahokia: Perspectives on the Politics of Religion & Chiefly Power

 The purpose of this class is to engage and challenge freshman students in an open discussion about the prehistoric Mississippian community of Cahokia.
 The focus of this course is two-fold.
 The first is to study the way in which the archaeological evidence has been interpreted.
 The second is to examine other perspectives on Cahokia, especially from the Native American descendants who consecrated this landscape nearly a millennium ago.
 An underlying tenet of this seminar in understanding Cahokia can also be achieved through the traditions and literature of Native Americans.
 In the end we want to understand the basis for Cahokia's organization as a prehistoric Native American community, and the role that ritual and religion played in the rather dramatic and dynamic history of this community and the surrounding region.